mkssri/hobbies/comedy/README.md

-**Just for fun! collecting jokes that i read online or books or something else**
+**Just for fun! no offence, just added jokes which i collected from reading online/books**
 - Date: 09/23/23
 1. murali went to starbucks in drumhill on saturday as he is bored at home, it is at a place called drumhill near chelmsford, there he was searching for drum and hill, but he never found one, then he got curious why they named the place drumhill lol haha